kilisdata/Pro-Health-Plus/README.md

 - COVID-related campaigns reported extraordinarily high customer acquisition costs, ranging from **$1,200 to $1,300**.
 These figures suggest challenges in targeting and engaging audiences effectively during sensitive periods.

 ## Dashboard
-The dashboard can be found in Tableau Public.
+The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/kilila.ninsavang/viz/ProHealthPlus/ExecutiveDashboard).
 This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.

 ![image](https://github.com/user-attachments/assets/44f77e7d-c3cb-4059-bf90-f7dd2092238c)